yuvalmGS/gigaspaces-wiki-jekyll/xap97/sqlquery.markdown

 These space properties should be configured with a valid Java format pattern as defined in the [official Java language documentation](http://java.sun.com/docs/books/tutorial/i18n/format/simpleDateFormat.html).

-{% infosign %} The `space-config.QueryProcessor.date_format` property used when your query include a String representing the date

-{% plus %} Date properties are often used for comparison (greater/less than).
+{% info%} The `space-config.QueryProcessor.date_format` property used when your query include a String representing the date Date properties are often used for comparison (greater/less than).
 Consider using [extended indexing](./indexing.html) to boost performance.
+{%endinfo%}

 ## sysdate